huggingface/transformers/examples/research_projects/codeparrot/README.md

 ## What is this about?
 This is an open-source effort to train and evaluate code generation models.
 CodeParrot 🦜 is a GPT-2 model trained from scratch on Python code.
 The highlights of this repo are:
 - initialize and train a GPT-2 language model from scratch for code generation
+- train a custom tokenizer adapted for Python code
 - clean and deduplicate a large (>100GB) dataset with `datasets`
 - train with `accelerate` on multiple GPUs using data parallelism and mixed precision
 - continuously push checkpoints to the hub with `huggingface_hub`